eraofchaos/eraofchaos.github.io/units/Skeleton.md

  **Unit Soul:** [ Skeleton](/Items/unt_80/)

  **Unit description:** Bone Shield: Increases the unit's damage reduction when health is lower than 50%.

+ **Unit second description :** Is immune to bleeding, reflects damage, is resistent to ranged damage.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.